Catalogue: Adult Program

 - Any student who misses more than 20 percent of a course will receive an F for the course.
 Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so.

-- Special circumstances may be referred to the Academic Dean through the Director of Student Services or to the Director of Graduate Teacher Education.
+- Special circumstances may be referred to the Academic Dean through the Director of Student Services.

 A student's academic plan is available upon entering an educational program.